mistercrunch/EToiLe/README.md

   and potentially decisions around what needs to be materialized can be done manually, algorithmically, or a mix of both

+## Semantics & Concepts
+* **dataset** is a table or collection of blocks that have a forward compatible schema
+* **task** is a piece of logic that source from a collection of blocks and target a single block
+* **run** is a single schedule and is time bound, it represents the left bound of the time interval of related task runs
+* **task run** is a single run of a single task
+* **block commit** is a block that was existed at some point in time, it may be active, archived, or deleted and has an effective duration (start and open ended timestamp)
+* **subdag** is any subset of the graph, defined by a graph-subset-expression
+* **column sets** is a set of columns that can be referenced as a group and evolve over time adding a new column to a set may be all you have to
+* **metric expression** corresponds
+* **hoarding-mode** if all raw data (logs, db scrapes, externaly sourced data is marked as such, the system can insure that all history on those table is hoarded forever and thus all derived datasets in history can be recomputed at will (but at a cost!)
+* **reconciliation:** a reconciliation defines a batch of computation that move the state of a set of blocks forward.
+It targets a subdag, and is defined by a git SHA (to avoid a moving target) for a certain schedule ranges.
+It's essentially a well scoped backfill

 # Guarantees & potential
 All of this metadata will make for a limitless UI.